 Every De Beers diamond is microscopically branded with a ‘De Beers Marque’ – a De Beers logo and unique diamond number.
 Completely invisible to the naked eye, this etching ensures that each diamond will retain its identity as an official De Beers diamond and does not in any way affect the carat weight, colour or clarity grading.

 The diamond’s unique number is also logged in the De Beers Register of Diamonds.
 When you purchase your diamond jewellery from De Beers, your details we be held within the De Beers Register to ensure that if ever your jewellery is lost and found, we are able to trace it back to yourself.
 We are delighted that this process has previously successfully reunited several of our clients with their valuable and sentimental piece of jewellery.

 Where is your jewellery made?

 We select only the most skilled artisans to craft our jewellery and have undertaken extensive global searches of ateliers to ensure that only the finest workshops are selected.
-Our jewellery is crafted in a number of different countries around the work as a result of the superior skill sought by De Beers Diamond Jewellers for the craftsmanship of their designs.
+Our jewellery is crafted in a number of different countries around the world as a result of the superior skill sought by De Beers Diamond Jewellers for the craftsmanship of their designs.